 Federal Licensing requirements will depend on the business activity carried on by your LLC.
 If your company is engaged in any area of business regulated by the Federal Government, you will be required to obtain relevant Federal Licenses and Permits.

 Some business activities requiring Federal Licenses and Permits are

 - Transportation and logistics.

-You will need a State business license to conduct business in the state through your LLC.
 Similarly, you also need to get registered with the Washington Department of Labor and Industries if your business employs people.